voirfilm-tv/streamyfinfr/README.md

 More information
 ------

-### Automatically log into jellyseerr
+### Automatically log into Jellyseerr

-We currently offer the ability to log in your users into jellyseerr for a seamless jellyseerr integration.<br>
+We currently offer the ability to log in your users into Jellyseerr for a seamless Jellyseerr integration.<br>
-Currently this is only supported if you use Jellyfin authentication to log into your jellyseerr instance.
+Currently this is only supported if you use Jellyfin authentication to log into your Jellyseerr instance.

 ### Customize home screen

-You are able to further customize your home screen beyond jellyfins current limits.
+You are able to further customize your home screen beyond Jellyfin's current limits.
-This can be done alongside using the [collection import](https://github.com/lostb1t/jellyfin-plugin-collection-import) plugin, one can make very dynamic homescreens.
+This can be done alongside using the [collection import](https://github.com/lostb1t/jellyfin-plugin-collection-import) plugin, one can make very dynamic home screens.

 Be inspired to create home screens by adding views for collections like `Trending`, `Popular`, `Most viewed`, etc. <br>